 Visual Resources Center

 Access to the Environmental Design Archives is by appointment only.
-The Research Room is open daily, 9:00am to 4:30pm.
+Please note our new hours: the Research Room is open Tuesday-Thursday, 9:00am to 4:30pm.

 Reference inquiries are accepted by e-mail, phone, and